Alternative treatment options for the spinal conditions that cause foraminal stenosis

 Examples of alternative treatments for foraminal stenosis

 As mentioned above, several different spinal conditions can cause foraminal stenosis.
-Therefore, there are a range of alternative treatments available.
-Some of the most common alternative treatments for neck and back pain caused by foraminal stenosis include: yoga, acupuncture, acupressure, supplements, chiropractic care, massage therapy and postural therapy.
+Therefore, there is a range of alternative treatments available.
+Some of the most common alternative treatments for neck and back pain caused by foraminal stenosis include yoga, acupuncture, acupressure, supplements, chiropractic care, massage therapy and postural therapy.

-While any of the above alternative treatments can provide temporary relief for symptoms like pain, numbness, muscle weakness and tingling, alternative treatments are not designed to offer a permanent solution for the underlying problem(s).
+While any of the above alternative treatments can provide temporary relief for symptoms like pain, numbness, muscle weakness and tingling, alternative treatments may not offer a permanent solution for the underlying problems.

 Surgery for foraminal stenosis